protocolbuffers/protocolbuffers.github.io/content/docs/news/_index.md

 linkTitle: "News"
 no_list: "true"
 type: docs
+description: "Get the latest news about Protocol Buffers."
 ---

 News topics provide information about past events and changes with Protocol Buffers, and plans for upcoming changes.